 The goal of the 4-H Engineering Design Challenge is to encourage critical thinking, creativity, innovation and problem solving in a non-traditional learning event and have fun at the same time.
 Young people in third through eighth grades can compete in these friendly science, technology, engineering and mathematics (STEM) competitions that take place at county fairs.

 Participants apply their STEM knowledge to solve problems by identifying and researching them, then making and implementing a plan to design a solution.
-They are guided by University of Minnesota undergraduate science students.
 The challenge is designed and supervised by faculty from the University of Minnesota in the STEM Education Center and the Extension Center for Youth Development.

-To make their RGM, participants in the 4-H Engineering Design Challenge will use physics and engineering principles, work as a team, consult adult mentors and reflect on their learning.
-Teams that build a RGM and complete the supplementary requirements can show them at their county fair.
-Teams that meet these requirements and show at their county fairs will be eligible to show their RGM at the Minnesota State Fair.
+The best Rube Goldberg contraptions use everyday items in a whimsical and complicated way to interact as a series of chain-reaction steps to accomplish the simple task.
+To make their RGs, participants in the 4-H Engineering Design Challenge use physics and engineering principles, employ humor and storytelling, work as a team, consult adult mentors and reflect on their learning.
+Teams that build a RG and complete the supplementary recordkeeping requirements can show them at their county fair, where they may qualify to be eligible to show their RG at the Minnesota State Fair.

-Information about the 2015 Engineering Design Challenge will be coming soon.
-Watch for details to be posted early in January, 2015.
+Information about the 2016 Engineering Design Challenge will be posted here early in 2016.